 Unveiling the legal, ethical and policy implications posed by the use of Artificial Intelligence

-“In a few years artificial intelligence virtual assistance will be as common as the smart phones”
+“In a few years artificial intelligence virtual assistance will be as common as the smart phones” – Dave Waters

-In the end, the research and development of AI presents an opportunity to enhance our comprehension of human intelligence.
-When employed insightfully, computer-based intelligence can possibly supplement human knowledge, directing us toward a smarter and more prosperous future.
+In the end, the research and advancement of AI offer an opportunity to deepen our understanding of human intelligence.
+When wielded thoughtfully, artificial intelligence has the potential to complement human intellect, guiding us toward a wiser and more prosperous future.